Cockapoo resource guarding, often known as “possessive aggression,” can be frightening for any dog owner.

 For example, you go to get your dog’s chew to ensure it doesn’t get swallowed, and you are confronted with teeth-baring, snarling, or even lunging and biting.

-Sometimes it might even occur when you simply try to sit on the sofa next to your dog; you get a fixed stare and a growl or snarl.
+Sometimes it might even occur when you try to sit on the sofa next to your dog; you get a fixed stare and a growl or snarl.

 It’s not just a case of dogs and humans; dogs will often resource guard around other dogs and pets in the home.
 Often dogs may demonstrate food aggressiveness if another pet approaches when eating.

 Sometimes your Cockapoo may even protect you from another dog in the house if food or toys are involved.